 Should You Apply for the Bluebird American Express Prepaid Card?

-When it comes to prepaid debit cards, there are few options better than the AMEX Bluebird.
-The card is essentially a reloadable Walmart gift card and prepaid debit card in one unique package.
+Regarding prepaid debit cards, there are few options better than the American Express Bluebird.
+The card is a reloadable Walmart gift card and prepaid debit card in one unique package.

 Reloading funds is simple – and one of the reasons that makes the Bluebird card such a great prepaid option.
-All you need to do to add money is transfer funds from an existing debit account (or savings accounts), set up a direct deposit or mobile check deposits, or go into any Walmart location and add funds at the customer service counter or at the register.
+All you need to do to add money is transfer funds from an existing debit account (or savings account), set up a direct deposit or mobile check deposit, or go into any Walmart location and add funds at the customer service counter or at the register.
 Adding a direct deposit lets you get your money up to two days earlier than with a traditional bank!

-The Bluebird is such an exceptional value because it lacks many of the fees that come with a prepaid card.
+The Bluebird is such an exceptional value because it lacks many fees with a prepaid card.
 These include activation fees, reloading fees, or a monthly fee.
-Added with the purchasing power and protection that comes with an American Express credit card, the Bluebird is easily more preferable to a Walmart gift card – and makes it the perfect choice for those who want the purchasing capabilities of a debit or credit card and want to forgo a credit check.
+Added with the purchasing power and protection that comes with an American Express credit card, the Bluebird is easily preferable to a Walmart gift card – and makes it the perfect choice for those who want the purchasing capabilities of a debit or credit card and want to forgo a credit check.